choiis/Grafana-Mimir-Loki-Jaeger/README.md

-# Grafana Mimir MSA Docker
+# Observability Monitoring Grafana Mimir MSA & Loki & Jaeger

+## Grafana Mimir MSA + Loki + Prometheus + Grafana metrics + Jaeger Trace example

 * Grafana Mimir is an open source, horizontally scalable, highly available, multi-tenant, long-term storage for Prometheus.
 * For information on Mimir, see the link below https://grafana.com/oss/mimir/

-## Grafana Mimir MSA + Prometheus + Grafana metrics + Jaeger Trace example
+* Jaeger is open source, end-to-end distributed tracing
+* For information on Jaeger, see the link below https://www.jaegertracing.io/

+* Loki is a log aggregation system designed to store and query logs from all your applications and infrastructure.
+* For information on Loki, see the link below https://grafana.com/oss/loki/

 ### Execution